 California has a statute of limitations that determines how much time you have to file a lawsuit on a personal injury.
 In general, the California Code of Civil Procedure (CCP) §335.1 allows you to file a personal injury lawsuit within two years of the accident.
 If you neglect to file your lawsuit on time, you might unintentionally put your chance at receiving compensation in jeopardy.

 The statute of limitations is only one California law that might impact your case.
-Additional laws your lawyer might make you aware of might include:
+Your lawyer can also consider additional laws, such as:

 - California Civil Code (CIV) §3333.4 limits your ability to collect compensation for “pain, suffering, inconvenience, physical impairment, [or] disfigurement” if the injured person was driving under the influence of alcohol or was uninsured at the time of the accident.